breezevna/Aurora_Resturant/README.md

-# Aurora_Resturant
+# Aurora Resturant: Website description
 Semestral work for Markup Languages classes.
-This is a web page for the Aurora Restaurant.
+This is a web page for the restaurant named Aurora.

-The project is intended to show basic knowledge of HTML, CSS and XML.
+The project is intended to show basic knowledge of **HTML, CSS and XML**.
 Also the project shows the transformation of XSLT into Json.
+All files related to the project are located in the *MarkupP folder*.
+It consists from:
+* HTML file
+* CSS file
+* XSL file
+* XSD file
+* XML file
+* Json file

 The project was evaluated and received a score of 60/60.
 Those are the screenshots that shows how the website for Aurora restaurant looks like:

 MAIN PAGE:
 ![image](https://github.com/breezevna/Aurora_Resturant/assets/125823447/3c438d28-4472-44b9-a796-372dd2b62533)
 RESERVATION MENU PAGE: